Thunderbirds Thrive: Strategic Plan 2020-2025

 Sub-WIGs 1.2 (recruit and retain a diverse workforce) and 1.3 (foster an inclusive and equitable campus climate) from Strategic Direction 1 also support this WIG.
 The need for any additional sub-WIGs will be evaluated in AY2022-23.

-Implementing our Strategic Plan with 4DX
+Implementing our Strategic Plan

 MCC has long embraced the use of continuous quality improvement processes (such as the MCC informed improvement process pioneered by faculty and staff during our 2005- 2015 accreditation cycle) in an effort to set and reach our goals in a data-informed way.
 This is reflected in MCC’s core values of leadership, integrity, and continuous improvement.
 So, inherent in our work to achieve this plan’s goals is our commitment to continuous improvement and performance excellence that manifest in college efforts involving integrated planning and budgeting, student outcomes assessment, shared governance, and the day-to-day work of dedicated MCC faculty and staff.

 As such, it is important to note that many college initiatives, action plans, improvement efforts, and standard college operations are not explicitly listed in this strategic plan.
 This plan is not an all-encompassing compilation of everything the college does; rather, it is a highlight of our most important goals at this point in time.
 The core work of the college continues in alignment with this plan and does not need to be restated here.
-For example, MCC is currently working to obtain accreditor approval to offer 4-year Bachelor’s degrees.
+For example, MCC worked to obtain accreditor approval to offer 4-year Bachelor’s degrees.
 This large-scale college initiative is not explicitly identified in this plan, but it clearly aligns with our Strategic Directions to be an agent for diversity, equity, and inclusion as well as improving student experiences and outcomes.

 Alignment with Maricopa County Community College District Strategic Planning